humburg/r-ggplot-extension/_episodes/02-categorical-data.md

 ## Boxplot

-We can use boxplots to visualize the distribution of rooms for each wall type:
+In an aerlier lesson you've used density plots to examine the differences in the distribution of a continuous variable across different levels of a categorical variable.
+That can work fine for two or three categories but quickly becomes hard to read.
+Boxplots are much better suited to visualize of a variable across several categories.
+Let's look at a boxplot of the distribution of rooms for each wall type: